 Ethan teaches and supervises students in the areas of ancient Hebrew and exegesis.
-He delights in helping students grasp the significance and richness of the Hebrew Bible, particularly how it relates to the local church and the whole of life.
+He delights in helping students grasp the significance and richness of the Hebrew Bible.

-His peer-reviewed articles and essays are found in international journals such as Zeitschrift für die alttestamentliche Wissenschaft (2017; 2020); Biblische Notizen (2018); Journal of Semitic Studies (2019); The Bible Translator (2020); Journal for the Study of the Old Testament (2021); Vetus Testamentum (2021); Journal of Northwest Semitic Languages (2021) and monograph series, Cambridge Semitic Languages and Cultures (Cambridge, 2021) Biblical Interpretation (Brill, in press); Linguistic Studies in Ancient West Semitic (Eisenbrauns, in press).
+His peer-reviewed articles and essays are found in international journals such as Zeitschrift fur die alttestamentliche Wissenschaft (2017; 2020); Biblische Notizen (2018); Journal of Semitic Studies (2019); The Bible Translator (2020); Journal for the Study of the Old Testament (2021); Vetus Testamentum (2021); Journal of Northwest Semitic Languages (2021); Scottish Journal of Theology (in press); Revue Biblique (in press); and monograph series, Cambridge Semitic Languages and Cultures (Cambridge, 2021); Linguistic Studies in Ancient West Semitic (Eisenbrauns, in press).

 Ethan serves on the steering committee for the Linguistics and Biblical Hebrew section of the Society of Biblical Literature.
 He enjoys presenting his research at the Society of Biblical Literature, Evangelical Theological Society, the Institute for Biblical Research, and Tyndale Fellowship (Cambridge).